jaxxstorm/leebriggs.co.uk/_posts/2018-09-20-using-pulumi-for-k8s-config-mgmt.md

 Before I speak about the Kubernetes specific components, I want to do a brief introduction into what Pulumi actually is.

-Pulumi is a tool which allows you to created cloud resources using real programming languages.
-In my personal opinion, it is essentially [terraform](https://www.terraform.io/) without full programming languages on top of it, instead of [HCL](https://github.com/hashicorp/hcl).
+Pulumi is a tool which allows you to create cloud resources using real programming languages.
+In my personal opinion, it is essentially [terraform](https://www.terraform.io/) with full programming languages on top of it, instead of [HCL](https://github.com/hashicorp/hcl).

 Having real programming languages means you can make the resources you configure as flexible or complex as you like.
 Each _provider_ (AWS, GCE, Azure and Kubernetes) has supported for different languages.
 Currently the AWS provider has support for Go, Python and Javascript/Typescript whereas the Kubernetes provider has support only for Javascript/Typescript at the moment.